There is a variety of formats and enclosures to choose from, and rechargeable powering scheme within the realm of DIY.

 Accessories include USB cable, carrying pouch, protective acrylic front plate, manual and stickers.

 You will be able to select wooden box finish when placing your order.
-There are three choices: Light Oak, Antique Oak and Ebony.
+There are two choices: Light Oak or Antique Oak.

-The PCB colour can only be blue.
-Buttons are mechanical, clicky, and cream white.
-They cannot be changed to other colour (that's only possible in v2).
+The PCB colour can only be blue and the buttons are mechanical, clicky, and cream white - no customization is possible

 Connect it to your guitar pickup, Korg Volcas, IKM Uno or something else!
 Let it play chord progressions in background while you practice, or be